 All outdoor cooking (including cooking on a food truck),grilling and open flame operations must be registered with Montclair State University Department of Fire Safety and the NJ State.
 The State of New Jersey mandates a permit be filed at least 14 days prior to the date of the event.
 All permits submitted less than the required 14 days will be automatically rejected by the State.
 Accompanying the permit a layout of the cooking area or open flame device, along with the means of cooking must be summated.
 Fire extinguishers will be provided by the Fire Safety Compliance Coordinator office.
 The Department of Fire Safety will inspect the setup along with the State Division of Fire Safety.
 There will be a charge per extinguisher if they are misused or tampered with.
 The cooking area must be taped off to prevent injury to the guests of the event.
 All LPG gas cylinders must be secured and all equipment must be in good condition.
 The Fire Safety Compliance Officer has the right to stop the event if there is a safety issue that is discovered.

-Food Trucks and Outdoor Cooking form is online at https://www.montclair.edu/facilities/our-services/fire-safety/ All aspects of the form must be completed.
+Food Trucks and Outdoor Cooking form is online.
+All aspects of the form must be completed following the instructions under the Fire Permits section of the Fire Safety website.
 Failure to do so may result in denial of permit.
 If you need help with the permits, please contact Robert Ferrara at ext.
-5401 or fax 973-655-7837.
+5401, fax 973-655-7837 or email firstname.lastname@example.org.
 There are two permits that must be filed when requesting food trucks on campus.
 One permit is from the State of NJ and the other is from University Fire Safety.